Chapter 1 : One

 When you open your eyes the room is dark, too dark.
 The pristine white sheets are soft against your bare skin.
 You are warm against the lean body you are curling into, only visible as a hazy line against the darkness.

-But you don’t have to see his face to know it’s him; it has always
+But you don’t have to see his face to know it’s him; it has always been him.

 You draw comfort from his presence; you always have.
 Whether you were five years old and in the Potters’ garden being picked on by Rose and Albus, or you were in your Seventh Year at Hogwarts crying on his shoulder about the latest boy who broke your heart; he was always there for you.